Alluxio/alluxio/docs/en/ufs/Storage-Overview.md

 title: Storage Integrations Overview
 ---

-This guide will cover general prerequisites and running Alluxio locally with an under storage system.
+This guide will cover general prerequisites and running Alluxio locally with your desired under storage system.
 To learn how to configure Alluxio with each individual storage system, please look at their respective pages.

 ## Prerequisites

 <!-- In preparation for using your chosen storage system with Alluxio, create a new bucket, or use an existing bucket, and note the directory you want to use in that bucket, either by creating a new directory in the bucket or using an existing one. -->

-In preparation for using your chosen storage system with Alluxio, please be sure you have all the required location, credentials, and additional properties before you begin configuring Alluxio to your storage.
+In preparation for using your chosen storage system with Alluxio, please be sure you have all the required location, credentials, and additional properties before you begin configuring Alluxio to your storage system.

 For the purposes of this guide, the following are placeholders.